0x80/convert-codebase-casing/README.md

 case-insensitive file systems like MacOS can cause with version control systems like Git.

-It can be extremely tedious to change file casing on an already existing codebase, so when inheriting a codebase or joining an existing project, most teams will not even consider this.
+It can be extremely tedious and time-consuming to change file casing on an already existing codebase, so when inheriting a codebase or joining an existing project, most teams will not even consider this.

-The aim of this module is to make file-casing conversion almost trivial, by converting both the files and the import/export statements in the code.
+The aim of this module is to make file-casing conversion possible with a minimal amount of suffering.
+It will attempt to convert both the files and the import/export statements in the code as much as possible, but expect to make a few manual adjustments afterwards because there are simply too many possible variations to consider.

 ## Features

 - Convert all files and folders, including assets
-- Convert require and import statements
+- Convert import and export statements including:
+  - `import ... from`
+  - `export ... from`
+  - `import()`
+  - `require(...)`
+  - `new URL(...)`
 - Preserve page route parameters (Next.js)
-- Preserve files that start with underscore (Next.js)
+- Preserve files that start with underscore like `_app.tsx` (Next.js)
+- Preserve file names that are all upper-case like `README.md`

 ## How it works